Custom Lookup Tables

 Prerequisites for configuring a Lookup Table

-• Your Lookup Table data is in JSON or CSV format.
-(JSON files can format events in various ways, including in lines, arrays, or objects.)
+• JSON files can format events in various ways, including in lines, arrays, or objects.

 • This describes the shape of your Lookup Table data.